dulina2004/ucsc-ieee-cs-web-task-2025/README.md

 -   **About Section** - Information about IntelliHack 5.0 and its theme
 -   **Timeline Section** - Event schedule with interactive timeline cards
 -   **Registration Form** - Dynamic form with individual and team registration options
--   **Sponsors Section** - Showcase of host organizations with theme-adaptive logos
 -   **FAQ Section** - Comprehensive accordion-style frequently asked questions
 -   **Footer** - Contact information and social media links